top of page

 Daniel Moreno De Luca , Director of PRISMA -PRISMA Research Group

-Provides strategic direction to research, clinical, educational, and community initiatives in autism genetics & precision medicine.
+Provides strategic leadership for PRISMA’s research, clinical, educational, and community initiatives in autism genetics and precision medicine.

 -